JackBister/logsuck/docs/Plugins.md

 	return "MyPluginStep"
 }

-func (p *MyPluginStep) InputType() pipeline.PipelinePipeType {
+func (p *MyPluginStep) InputType() pipeline.PipeType {
-	return pipeline.PipelinePipeTypeEvents
+	return pipeline.PipeTypeEvents
 }

-func (p *MyPluginStep) OutputType() pipeline.PipelinePipeType {
+func (p *MyPluginStep) OutputType() pipeline.PipeType {
-	return pipeline.PipelinePipeTypeEvents
+	return pipeline.PipeTypeEvents
 }
 ```

-The MyPluginStep struct implements the PipelineStep interface which can be found in `pkg/logsuck/pipeline/Pipeline.go`.
+The MyPluginStep struct implements the `pipeline.Step` interface which can be found in `pkg/logsuck/pipeline/Pipeline.go`.
 Plugins should only depend on code contained in the `pkg` directory, never on code contained in `internal`.

 ## Create the configuration schema